optimizely/react-sdk/README.md

 Refer to the [React SDK's developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-react-sdk) for detailed instructions on getting started with using the SDK.

-For React Native, review the [React Native developer documentation](https://docs.developers.optimizely.com/feature-experimentation/docs/javascript-react-native-sdk) for installation and implementation detail.
+For React Native, review the [React Native developer documentation](https://docs.developers.optimizely.com/feature-experimentation/docs/javascript-react-native-sdk).

 ### Features